But most importantly there are excellent options available to get in to a home

 Can your parents help?
 There are many ways to do this, whether it is gifting money, lending money or even becoming part owners in the property.
 These are generally better options with less risk than the traditional guarantee even though this is still available.

-My key message here is for people to consider all of their options and build a plan.
-That's where I come in.
-I am happy to discuss the situation of any potential home owners to set a plan and guide them through possible options.
-Ultimately I can arrange the best home loan for them from a range of lenders and help them achieve their goal of home ownership.
+The key message here is for people to consider all of their options and build a plan.
+That's where we come in.
+We are happy to discuss the situation of any potential home owners to set a plan and guide them through possible options.
+Ultimately we can arrange the best home loan for them from a range of lenders and help them achieve their goal of home ownership.